Sovietaced/Hashbros-coin/README.md

 After installing coin for server...

-Set up the binary and start getting blocks, also make a new wallet for stratum
+Start the daemon, it should fail but will create some folders.
+Then set up the binary and start getting blocks, also make a new wallet for stratum

+    `<coind>d`
     `cp <coin>d /usr/bin/`
     `cp ~/.coin.conf ~/.<coin>`
     `cd `/.<coin>`